JeffZincatz/zincatz-telegram-bot/README.md

     - [Stats Overview](https://m-league.jp/stats)
     - [Team Points](https://m-league.jp/points)
   - Schedule to run requesting opponent cards on game days repeatedly.
-    - Users can subscribe/unsubscribe opponent card updates by using commands/buttons, but the list of user ids must become **persistent**, especially if the bot is restarted.
+    - Users can subscribe/unsubscribe opponent card updates by using commands/buttons.
     - On every Monday, Tuesday, Thursday, Friday, in game season period (the dates might have to be hard-coded), start requesting cards from, say 14:00 (GMT +8) every, say 5mins, until opponent cards are updated, or until 18:00 (which means the day should have no game for reasons such as holidays).
     - If an updated non-empty opponent card is found, send a notification to all subscribed users by id.
+    - The list of subscribed user ids must become **persistent**, meaning that some form of persitent database is required.

 - Currently I don't see the point to respond with icons and images.
 Reducing payload is prefereable since it is just utilizing free service.
 - No plan to use any paid hosting services, since this is just a hobby project.